 Free Public Picnic Areas

-- Central Park in Hulhumalé offers picnic tables and open space
+- Central Park in Hulhumalé has picnic tables and open areas

-- Kudagiri Picnic Island provides affordable day-trip access
+- Kudagiri Picnic Island offers low-cost day trips

 Can You Visit the Maldives on a Budget?